 - Brian Lai, Associate Professor of Political Science, College of Liberal Arts and Sciences

-- Kevin Moores, Clinical Associate Professor, College of Pharmacy
+- Mary Ray, Assistant Dean and Clinical Assistant Professor, College of Pharmacy

 - Linda Walton, Associate University Librarian, University Libraries